bcarr-rh/acm-policys/README.md

 That's it.
 Welcome to OpenShift Platform Plus!

 ## Cluster Labels
-#### values can be set on a per clusterset level to decide what features of autoshift will be applied to each cluster
+#### values can be set on a per cluster and clusterset level to decide what features of autoshift will be applied to each cluster.
+If a value is defined in helm values, a clusterset label and a cluster
+#### label precedence will be cluster -> clusterset -> helm values where helm values is the least.
+Helm values are meant to be defaults.
 ##

 ### Advanced Cluster Manager